ivan-guerra/programmador.com/content/posts/cosmo.md

 tags: ["asm", "c++", "docker"]
 ---

-I've always been interested in the topic of OS development.
-At the beginning of 2022, I set a personal goal to implement a very barebones OS of my own.
+At the beginning of 2022, I set a personal goal to implement a bare bones OS.
-Emphasis on barebones!
-The first step I took was to define what success would look like for the project.
-I settled on targeting an OS that could allocate a single process that would add two numbers and print the result to the screen.
-With that seemingly humble goal in mind, I set off on a month long journey into the world of x86 emulators, NASM assembler, and architecure reference manuals.
+The first step was to define what success would look like for the project.
+The goal is to create an OS that could allocate a single process that adds two numbers and prints the result to the screen.
+It took a month long journey into the world of x86 emulators, NASM assembly, and architecture reference manuals to get remotely close.

 ## Getting the Right Resources

 [![Little Book About OS Development](/posts/cosmo/lbaod.png#center)][2]

-I knew I wasn't going to get very far without the right references and resources.
-Early on, I found the OSDev wiki[^1].
+It's difficult to get started without the right references and resources.
+The OSDev wiki[^1] is one of those gems.
 The OSDev wiki audience is in large part hobbyist like myself looking to get started with their own OS.
-A number of the articles give step-by-steps, sample ASM/C code, and, perhaps most importantly, links to other reference material.
-All that said, I needed a little more structure and hand holding to get on the right path.
+A number of the articles give step-by-steps, example ASM/C code, and, perhaps most importantly, links to other reference material.
+That said, more structure and hand holding than what OSDev provides can be useful when starting out.

-Luckily, I came across the "Little Book About OS Development"[^2] (LBAOD).
+The "Little Book About OS Development"[^2] (LBAOD) is yet another treasure.
 LBAOD is an online book written by two Graduate students at the Royal Institute of Technology, Stockholm.
 The book details the authors' 6 week journey in developing a basic x86 OS.
-The major benefit of the book was that they provide an outline and approach to implementing various features of the OS along with links to resources for the topic at hand.
+The benefit of the book was that they provide an outline to implementing various features of the OS along with links to resources for the topic at hand.

-Armed with these two resources and the power of the Internet, I was ready to get started.
+Wikis and guides in hand, it's time to begin the journey.

 ## Setting Up the Toolchain

-Before writing my first line of code, I had to get my toolchain stood up.
-Early on, I settled on developing for the x86 platform.
-I needed to create an x86 (AKA i686) cross compilation toolchain.
-Many of the tools needed to be built from source given that specific flags needed to be passed at configure time[^3].
+Step number one, get the toolchain stood up.
+This project targets the x86 platform.
+You build many of the cross compilation tools from source since various tools require specific compile time flags[^3].

-As with most of my projects, I containerized the development environment.
-My goal was to build a dev image that contained the cross compilation tools and an [x86 emulator](#bochs-emulation).
-The CONOPS was that I would launch a dev container with the OS source code on my host system mounted as a volume.
-From within the container, I could call my build/run scripts all the while editing the source code using my IDE on the host.
+Containerizing the toolchain is a worthwhile endeavor.
+Included in the container image is an [x86 emulator](#bochs-emulation).
+The key idea here is that you launch a dev container with the OS source code on the host system mounted as a volume.
+From within the container, you call the build/run scripts all the while editing the source code using your IDE on the host.

-It took a minute, but I was able to develop a Dockerfile[^4] which produced an image with the necessary toolchain and emulator.
-Be warned, even though I took advantage of `make`'s multiple job support, the image took upwards of 30 minutes to build on my 4 core machine!
-I recommend downloading the image from DockerHub[^5] instead.
+The Dockerfile[^4] produces an image with the necessary toolchain and emulator.
+Even with `make`'s multiple job support, the image takes upwards of 30 minutes to build on a 4 core Intel i5!
+Downloading a prebuilt image from DockerHub[^5] saves some time.

-The script below shows how I launch the dev container:
+The script below shows how to launch the dev container:

 ```bash
 #!/bin/bash